NRQi Studio Teen Period Clinic – acupuncture and TCM support for teenage menstrual health

 Why I’ve Created a Teen-Focused Clinic

-In clinic, I often see women who have lived with debilitating monthly cycle symptoms for months or even years before getting proper support.
-Often these symptoms started in the teen years.
-Earlier care matters because it can:
+In clinic, I often meet women who have lived with debilitating cycle symptoms for months or years before getting proper support.
+Many tell me it started in their teens.
+Early care matters because it can:

-Reduce the intensity of pain and discomfort before it becomes a monthly expectation
+• Reduce pain and discomfort before it becomes a monthly expectation

-Support more stable energy, sleep and mood across the month
+• Support steadier energy, sleep, and mood across the cycle

-Help teens learn how to track patterns so they understand what is happening and what helps
+• Help teens track patterns so they understand what’s happening and what helps

-Create a calmer baseline for stress reactivity which often amplifies cycle symptoms
+• Create a calmer baseline, especially when stress amplifies symptoms

-Support recovery and resilience in sporty teens whose training load can interact with cycle regularity and fatigue
+• Support recovery and resilience in sporty teens, where training load can affect cycle regularity and fatigue

 Frequently Asked Questions